CapsAdmin/pac3/README.md

 # PAC4.5

 ---
+THIS BRANCH IS NO LONGER UPDATED.
+I'm only keeping this branch to display my readme.
+For the latest fixes, get the cedricversion-for-final-publish branch!

 Welcome to my experimental combat update for PAC3.
 Here's the overview of the important bits to expect.